Bill Cosby sexual assault cases: 1965–1996 allegations

-The earliest allegation against Bill Cosby dates back to December 1965: in 2005, Kristina Ruehli came forward as Jane Doe #12 in the Andrea Constand case and alleged that Cosby had drugged and assaulted her at that time in his Beverly Hills home.
-Further, Ruehli said she had told her boyfriend about the incident, and had told her daughter in the 1980s.
+The earliest allegation against Bill Cosby dates back to December 1965: in 2005, Kristina Ruehli came forward as Jane Doe #12 in the Andrea Constand case and alleged that Cosby drugged and assaulted her then in his Beverly Hills home.
+Further, Ruehli said she told her boyfriend about the incident, and told her daughter in the 1980s.

 In the early 1980s, Joan Tarshis told freelance reporter John Milward about an alleged sexual assault by Cosby.
 Milward did not write about the allegations.
 In 1996, Playboy Playmate Victoria Valentino gave a videotaped interview in which she made sexual assault allegations against Cosby.
 The interview was conducted for an exposé on the lives of Playboy models, which was never published.

-After the allegations resurfaced in 2014, Wendy Williams recalled that during her radio show in 1990, she referred to sexual assault allegations against Cosby that had been published in the National Enquirer tabloid.
-Williams said Cosby called her boss in the middle of the broadcast demanding that Williams be fired.
+After the allegations resurfaced in 2014, Wendy Williams recalled that during her radio show in 1990, she referred to sexual assault allegations against Cosby published in the National Enquirer tabloid.
+Williams said Cosby called her boss during the broadcast demanding that Williams be fired.

 Later allegations and investigations (2000–2006)

-On February 1, 2000, according to a statement provided by Detective Jose McCallion of the New York County District Attorney's Special Victims Bureau, Lachele Covington, who was 20 years old at the time, filed a criminal complaint against Cosby alleging that on January 28, 2000, at his Manhattan townhouse, he had tried to put her hands down his pants and then exposed himself.
+On February 1, 2000, according to a statement by Detective Jose McCallion of the New York County District Attorney's Special Victims Bureau, Lachele Covington, who was 20 years old at the time, filed a criminal complaint against Cosby alleging that on January 28, 2000, at his Manhattan townhouse, he tried to put her hands down his pants and exposed himself.
 Covington also alleged that Cosby grabbed her breasts and tried to put his hands down her pants.
 Cosby was questioned and insisted "it was not true."
 The New York City Police Department (NYPD) referred her complaint to the D.A., but they declined to prosecute.

 In January 2004, Andrea Constand, a former Temple University employee, accused Cosby of drugging and fondling her; however, in February 2005, Montgomery County, Pennsylvania's District Attorney said there would be no charges due to insufficient credible and admissible evidence.
-Constand then filed a civil claim in March 2005, with thirteen women as potential witnesses if the case went to court.
+Constand then filed a civil claim in March 2005, with thirteen women as potential witnesses if the case went to trial.
 Cosby settled out of court for an undisclosed amount in November 2006.
-After learning that charges were not pursued in the Constand case, California lawyer Tamara Lucier Green, the only publicly named woman in the prior case, came forward with allegations in February 2005 that Cosby had drugged and assaulted her in the 1970s.
+After learning that charges were not pursued in the Constand case, California lawyer Tamara Lucier Green, the only publicly-named woman in the prior case, alleged in February 2005 that Cosby drugged and assaulted her in the 1970s.
 Cosby's lawyer said Cosby did not know her and that the events did not happen.